mohamedfa/KSA-Real-Estate-Rental-Prices/README.md

 2. **Details Page:**
    - Dive deeper into the data by applying filters using the slicers.
-   - Analyze specific trends, such as the relationship between ratings, areas, and nightly prices.
+   - Analyze specific trends, such as the relationship between ratings, areas, and price per night.
    - Use the data table to view detailed information about individual real estate.

 ---